 What are the Sri Lanka tourist spots fit into our travel package?
 What are the tourist places to visit on a Sri Lanka trip?
-What are the popular Sri Lanak tourist spots? are some of the questions we get from our readers, and I advise them accordingly upon receiving this type of questions.
+What are the popular Sri Lanka tourist spots? what are the beautiful places to visit in Sri Lanka? are some of the questions we get from our readers, and I advise them accordingly upon receiving this type of questions.
 Even in quora, I had written many times for this kind of questions.
 So it is clear that a large number of travellers around the world are lack of information about the tourist spots in Sri Lanka, therefore I thought of crafting this blog post.

 From palm-fringed sandy beaches and rolling misty hills of tea to wildlife reserves teaming up with leopards and elephants, travelling in this graceful south Indian nation proved to be very easy, like gliding through backwaters of the island.